sal55/langs/Modules24.md

 The module scheme tries to be independent of the file system.
 But it can't always manage that.

 There is currently a weak spot: unless all input modules are in the same directory of the lead module, it needs to be told where to look.
 But as it's done now, that info is hardcoded within the project info, which is undesirable.
-(In general I will not know for sure where some arbitrary subprogram resides.)
+(In general I will not know for sure where some arbitrary subprogram resides, or it cou;ld change.)
 See the real example below.

 So this needs a better solution.
 Otherwise with that first example starting module P:
 ````